MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsConferencingPolicy.md

 ```

 ### -EnableDialInConferencing
+This parameter is not available in Skype for Business Online.

 Indicates whether users are able to join the meeting by dialing in with a public switched telephone network (PSTN) telephone.
 The default value is True.